sysdiglabs/promcat-resources/resources/nginx-ingress/INSTALL.md

 # Installing the exporter
-Nginx ingress controller is already instrumented so you don't have to add any extra exporter, the only thing you have to take care is make sure your nginx ingress controller is already exposing these metrics.
+Nginx ingress controller is already instrumented so you don't have to add any extra exporter.
+However, ensure that your nginx ingress controller is already exposing these metrics.

-For exmaple if you are deploying your nginx ingress controller with helm you have to make sure you have these values.
+For exmaple if you are deploying your nginx ingress controller with helm, make sure you have these values.

 ```yaml
 controller: